josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_shielded_roles_and_information_risk_governance.md

 ---

-## 🛠 VI.
-What a Healthy Model Requires
+## 🛠 What a Healthy Model Requires

 Anonymity and accountability are not mutually exclusive.